MaciejUrbanski16/Simulator_of_shop_and_library/lib/googletest-master/googletest/docs/primer.md

 // The fixture for testing class Foo. class FooTest : public ::testing::Test {
  protected:
-  // You can remove any or all of the following functions if their bodies would
+  // You can incrementAmountOfReturnedItem any or all of the following functions if their bodies would
   // be empty.

   FooTest() {